Ivan Spiridonov: Early life and engineering career

+Political career

+In 1950–1952, he was Secretary of the Moscow District Committee of the All–Union Communist Party (Bolsheviks) of the city of Leningrad.

 In 1952, Ivan Spiridonov became Deputy Chairman of the Leningrad Regional Executive Committee, and in 1954, he took over as Secretary of the Leningrad Regional Committee of the Communist Party of the Soviet Union.
 In July 1956 – December 1957 – 1st Secretary of the Leningrad City Committee of the Communist Party of the Soviet Union.

-First Secretary of the Leningrad Regional Committee of the Communist Party of the Soviet Union from December 24, 1957 to May 3, 1962.
+First Secretary of the Leningrad Regional Committee of the Communist Party of the Soviet Union from December 24, 1957, to May 3, 1962.
 Having taken the chair of the First Secretary of the Regional Committee after the departure of Frol Kozlov, Spiridonov directed most of his efforts to housing construction.
 Under him, new standard designs of not very comfortable, but cheap houses ("Khrushchyovkas") were developed, large construction trusts appeared, which switched to the method of complex development of entire residential areas.
 In the same period, through traffic was opened along the Moscow–Leningrad Highway.
 The scientific and technical base of Leningrad developed at a rapid pace.
 The construction of scientific campuses began in the districts of Pesochny, Krasnoye Selo, Gatchina, Kirovsk and others.
 The development of fundamental scientific research contributed to the flourishing of the defense industry, whose enterprises began to determine the entire structure of the local industry and directly influence the rate of economic development of the region.

 In 1961, at the 22nd Congress of the Communist Party of the Soviet Union, as the head of the Leningrad delegation, he proposed the removal of body of Stalin from the Mausoleum.

 Member of the Central Committee of the Communist Party of the Soviet Union (1961–1971).
 Member of the Bureau of the Central Committee of the Communist Party of the Soviet Union for the Russian Soviet Federative Socialist Republic (1959 – November 23, 1962).
 Deputy of the Supreme Soviet of the Soviet Union of the 5th–8th convocations.

-Secretary of the Central Committee of the Communist Party of the Soviet Union from October 31, 1961 to April 23, 1962.
+Secretary of the Central Committee of the Communist Party of the Soviet Union from October 31, 1961, to April 23, 1962.

-From April 23, 1962 to June 14, 1970 – Chairman of the Council of the Union of the Supreme Soviet of the Soviet Union.
+From April 23, 1962, to June 14, 1970 – Chairman of the Council of the Union of the Supreme Soviet of the Soviet Union.

+Retirement and death

-Since July 1970 – a personal pensioner of union significance.
-He died on July 7, 1991 in Moscow.
+He retired in July 1970.
+He died on July 7, 1991, in Moscow.
 He was buried at the Troyekurovskoye Cemetery.